Git-Gopher/go-gopher/README.md

 ## GitHub Action

 This project is available as a GitHub action.
 An example usage can be found within this [project](./.github/workflows/publish.yml).
 The action has been published via the [go-gopher-action](https://github.com/Git-Gopher/go-gopher-action) repository.

-## Dependencies

-The following dependencies are required to build and run the project:

-- make